Chosen Hill School

-Chosen Hill School is a large co-educational academy school in the village of Churchdown in Gloucestershire, England, between Cheltenham and Gloucester.
+Chosen Hill School is a co-educational academy school in the village of Churchdown in Gloucestershire, England, between Cheltenham and Gloucester.
 It is also a Beacon School.
-The school was mentioned in 2008 in The Daily Telegraph as being the most over-subscribed school in Gloucestershire.
+It was ranked by The Daily Telegraph in 2008, as being the most over-subscribed school in Gloucestershire.
 In June 2009, it was recognised by Ofsted as 'outstanding'.
-The school has a large sixth form, with many students going on to higher education, many Russell Group universities.

-In 2009, Chosen Hill School sponsored the Cheltenham Science Festival was visited by Robert Winston.

-In 2011, Chosen Hill School became national finalists in the Young Enterprise scheme, the first time a Gloucestershire school has gone through to the London finals in 25 years.

 History

-Chosen Hill School opened in September 1959 as a selective grammar technical school.
-The opening ceremony was in 1960 by Peter Scott, the Gloucestershire naturalist and author.
-In the school's first year, there were 270 pupils and a staff of 14.
-Chosen Hill's first headmaster was David Gould.
+Chosen Hill School was established in September 1959, as a selective grammar technical school.
+It was opened in 1960 by Peter Scott.
+According to the Cheltenham Chronicle, the school's first year measured 270 pupils and 14 staff teachers and the pioneer headmaster was David Gould.
 A year later there were 390 children and a staff of 21.
 By September 1961 there were over 500 pupils with a staff of 26.
-The school continued to increase by an annual intake of about 125 pupils a year.

 In September 1970, the school began the transformation into a 'progressive' comprehensive school.
 By this time the catchment area stretched as far as Warden Hill, Coombe Glen and Shurdington on the east side of Cheltenham and also included half of Churchdown village.
-With the move to comprehensive education the children were split into streams, with the top streams entered for O levels and the bottom streams taking CSEs.
-Courses for the bottom streams included social studies, rural science, photography, printing, home decorating, car maintenance, girls' crafts, boys' cookery and typing.
+The children were split into streams, with the top streams entered for O levels and the bottom streams taking CSEs.
 Later, pupils were divided into three streams: top, middle and bottom.
-One of the school's teachers, E Atkinson, developed a special tape recorder-styled visual aid reading machine to help pupils with reading difficulties.
-The machine was patented and manufactured by a local Cheltenham firm, and it was claimed that most reading problems were solved within two years.